 The Importance of Registration

-The Office of Scholarships & Financial Aid cannot disburse your awarded aid if you are not properly registered for your education abroad program.
+UNL cannot disburse your awarded aid if you are not properly registered for your education abroad program and have completed and adjustment to cost of attendance.
 Learn more about the how to register and the importance of registering for the correct number of credits.

 If you anticipate receiving a financial aid refund while abroad, be sure to sign up for Direct Deposit to your checking account: MyRED / Student Accounts tab / Manage – Enroll in Direct Deposit